• Skip to primary navigation

 Quick and Easy Blood Orange Margarita Recipe

+This quick and easy Blood Orange Margarita recipe is one you need to make right now!
+It’s just 4 ingredients plus a spiced sugar rim.
+Freshly squeezed blood orange juice gives this drink a gorgeous color and it can be made in under 5 minutes!
 YUM!
-With just 4 ingredients plus a spiced sugar rim, this quick and easy Blood Orange Margarita recipe is one you need to make right now!
-Freshly squeezed juice gives this drink a gorgeous color and it can be made in under 5 minutes!

 A blood orange margarita on a table with a bottle of tequila and a cut blood orange in the background.